SAP-samples/teched2023-AD266/exercises/ex1/README.md

 ## 1.2 Understanding Service Definitions

-Services are one of the core concepts of CAP, they are declared in [CDS](https://cap.cloud.sap/docs/about/#service-definitions-in-cds), and they dispatch events to `Event Handlers`.
+Services are one of the core concepts of CAP.
+They are declared in [CDS](https://cap.cloud.sap/docs/about/#service-definitions-in-cds) and dispatch events to `Event Handlers`.
-Let's examine the [`service.cds`](../../srv/service.cds) file which defines the services exposed by our application: It defines two services, `SignupService` and the `GoalService`.
+Let's examine the [`service.cds`](../../srv/service.cds) file, which defines the services exposed by our application: It defines two services, `SignupService` and the `GoalService`.

 - The `SignupService` is our main entry point to perform our business logic.
 - The `GoalService` is just for testing individual aspects of the application later, it is not required for the main use case.

 The `SignupService` exposes one action called `signUp`.
-It takes a `String` session which is the name of the session a user intends to sign up for.
+It takes a `String` session, which is the name of the session a user intends to sign up for.

 ```cds
 @path: 'SignupService'